tradle/why-hypercore/FAQ.md

 Need help with this.

 Partial answer is:

+Each project building on Hypercore is stretching its flexibility and contributes back solutions that are not yet available in the core.
+Then Hypercore team generalizes them and makes available for everyone.
+See some of the projects and their notable contributions:

 - Bitfinex, major crypto exchange uses it in its microservices framework [Grenache](https://github.com/bitfinexcom/grenache).
+Bitfinex helped extend Hyperswarm DHT to improve peer discovery.
+Bitfinex also pushed the envelope with Hypercore team on creating the first payments framework for Hypercore.
 - [Cobox community](https://ledger-git.dyne.org/CoBox/cobox-resources/src/branch/master/ledger-deliverables/2_work-plan/mvp/mvp-design.md), focused on enabling teams.
+Cobox community created a KappaDB, a multi-writer database, peer discovery with multifeed, and pushed the envelop on collaborative editing.
 - [Peermaps](https://peermaps.org/), building P2P alternative to Google Maps based on OpenStreetMap
+- [Sonar](https://arso-project.github.io/sonar-book), distributed media archives on Hypercore.
+Note an interesting [bulk update](https://discordapp.com/channels/709519409932140575/727886901100675083/755750956662128732) feature discussion re:Sonar, which sounds like addressing a pain similar to serverless apps.
 - See at the bottom of [Hypercore protocol page](https://hypercore-protocol.org/)
 - See discussion forum where people [showcase their Hyper projects](https://discordapp.com/channels/709519409932140575/712037351244955809/712037741126221924).